cavo789/markdown_encrypt/README.md

 # Markdown Encrypt - Using SSL

+> Also see [Encrypt/decrypt files using Docker and OpenSSL](https://github.com/cavo789/docker_ssl_encrypt), a much simplier example based on this repository.

 > Proof of concept - Encrypt markdown files and store encrypted version on github

 ![Banner](./banner.svg)